Information on this page is for 2023 coverage. Refer to the 2024 Coverage page for 2024 coverage details.

 How are benefits paid for a cancer recurrence?

 The plan has limitations on how benefits for a recurrence or new diagnosis of cancer are paid.
 Benefits are payable for a recurrence or new diagnosis of cancer only if a participant is (1) treatment-free from cancer for at least 12 months before the diagnosis date, and (2) in complete remission prior to the diagnosis date.
-See the Critical Illness plan Certificate of Insurance for complete information, or contact the UC Plus Customer Service Center at (888) 212-7201, Monday through Friday, 6:00 a.m. to 5:00 p.m.
+See the Critical Illness plan Certificate of Insurance for complete information, or contact Aflac customer service toll-free at (800) 433-3036, Monday through Friday, 6:00 a.m. to 4:00 p.m.
 Pacific, if you have additional questions about the cancer limitation provision.

 Are benefits available for a recurrence of the same critical illness?